LoopPerfect/buckaroo/README.md

  * Version equivalency checks to reduce dependency conflicts
  * TOML configuration files for convenient editing by computers and humans
  * Works offline (with a populated cache)
+ * Enable Upgrade Bot to keep everything up-to-date with a single click

 ## Key Commands